While cell-free DNA is our business, it’s patients who power our purpose

 CHIEF SALES OFFICER

-Phil Grinnell is the chief sales officer at Natera, where he oversees the strategy and continued growth of the sales organization across the company.
+Phil Grinnell, MBA, is the chief sales officer at Natera, where he oversees the strategy and continued growth of the sales organization across the company.
 In this role, he leads the U.S. sales teams across women’s health, oncology, and organ health, along with sales training and commercial analytics.

-Earlier in his career, Grinnell spent 5 years with Athena Diagnostics where he gained experience in genetic diagnostic testing in both direct sales and sales leadership.
+Earlier in his career, Grinnell spent five years with Athena Diagnostics, where he gained experience in genetic diagnostic testing in both direct sales and sales leadership.

-Grinnell holds an MBA from Villanova University and a B.S. from the University of Texas, Austin.
-He currently serves as president of the Board of Directors for the Kaisermann Jewish Community Center.
+Grinnell holds an MBA from Villanova University and a B.S. from the University of Texas at Austin.
+He currently serves as president of the board of directors of the Kaiserman Jewish Community Center.

 General Manager, Women's Health

-Ramesh Hariharan serves as the general manager of Natera’s women’s health business.
-He joined Natera in 2016 to head marketing and medical education and later transitioned to his current role.
+Ramesh Hariharan, Ph.D., MBA, serves as the general manager of Natera’s women’s health business.
+He joined Natera in 2016 to head marketing and medical education, and later transitioned to his current role.

 Hariharan’s career spans a range of subspecialties including basic research, strategic management consulting, and marketing.
-At GE’s Basic Research Center, he was nominated as the Best Young Scientist for his innovations, which included the discovery of a new molecule that was commercialized to enable higher data densities in rewritable DVDs, and a novel process for agglomerating nanoparticles.
-While working at McKinsey, Hariharan served biotech, pharma, medical device, diagnostics, and private equity leaders in the U.S., Germany, and the U.K. He has tackled a wide range of business issues such as product launches, market expansion, life cycle strategies, and business turnarounds.
+At GE’s Basic Research Center, he was nominated as the Best Young Scientist for his innovations, which included the discovery of a new molecule that was commercialized to enable higher data densities in rewritable DVDs and a novel process for agglomerating nanoparticles.
+He also worked at McKinsey, where he served biotech, pharma, medical device, diagnostics, and private equity leaders in the U.S., Germany, and the U.K. He has supported a wide range of activities, such as product launches, market expansion, life cycle strategies, and business turnarounds.

 Hariharan has also held marketing leadership positions in oncology, women’s health, and vaccines at Novartis, Abbott/AbbVie, and Biotheranostics.